ZafreenJagir/HILL-CIPHER/README.md

 # HILL CIPHER
 HILL CIPHER
 EX.
-NO: 3 AIM:
+NO: 3

-IMPLEMENTATION OF HILL CIPHER
+# AIM:

-## To write a C program to implement the hill cipher substitution techniques.
+ To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: